Method (computer programming): Constructors

-Destructors
+Destructor

-A destructor is a method that is called automatically at the end of an object's lifetime, a process called destruction.
+A Destructor is a method that is called automatically at the end of an object's lifetime, a process called Destruction.
 Destruction in most languages does not allow destructor method arguments nor return values.
-Destruction can be implemented so as to perform cleanup chores and other tasks at object destruction.
+Destructors can be implemented so as to perform cleanup chores and other tasks at object destruction.

 Finalizers

 In garbage-collected languages, such as Java, C#, and Python, destructors are known as finalizers.
 They have a similar purpose and function to destructors, but because of the differences between languages that utilize garbage-collection and languages with manual memory management, the sequence in which they are called is different.

 Abstract methods

 An abstract method is one with only a signature and no implementation body.
-It is often used to specify that a subclass must provide an implementation of the method.
+It is often used to specify that a subclass must provide an implementation of the method, as in an abstract class.
 Abstract methods are used to specify interfaces in some programming languages.

 Example

 The following Java code shows an abstract class that needs to be extended: